 This is the big question, and while each creative project is different, there are some main areas that can be found in most creative briefs:

-Try and put your idea into ten words.
+Try and put your dream into ten words if you have one already.
 Then try and make those ten words inspire.
 The description in your brief can of course be longer, but by defining it in such constrained terms you are forced to boil it down and find the essence.
 Earlier on we mentioned ‘tight’ and ‘loose’ briefs.
 A ‘tight brief’ will have much more detail in it, normally when the client already has a very concrete idea of exactly what they need, such as ‘make our website mobile responsive and load in under 3 seconds’, a loose brief normally allows for more creativity, such as ‘we want a digital installation at an event that wows the public’ or ‘we want to create an event experience that will engage the public and give us a good push on social media’.

 2) The Project’s Purpose

-This is where you get to fill in the blank ‘what is the purpose of the creative project’.
+This is where you get to fill in the blank ‘what is the purpose of the creative project’ and what is the problem that needs to be solved.
 You may find at this stage that the purpose of the project and the early stage ideas are somewhat misaligned, that’s fine and why you’re doing this exercise in the first place.
 As with point one, boil it down, don’t generalize.

 3) Outcomes That Should Be Achieved